aldro61/colosse-tutorial/README.md

 ## Submitting jobs

+### Ressource allocation project

-First, determine what your allocation number is by running `colosse-info`.
+First, determine what your ressource allocation project is by running `colosse-info`.
 This will print a lot of stuff, including your various computation allocations.
 In my case, it prints
 ```
 RAPI nne-790-aa: 0 used cores / 30 allocated cores (recent history)
 RAPI nne-790-ae: 39.2049 used cores / 180 allocated cores (recent history)